top of page

 GPT‑5.2 brings new capabilities and improvements that directly impact how you use Microsoft 365 Copilot day-to-day:

 • Dual Model Modes (Instant vs. Thinking): Instead of a one-size-fits-all model, GPT‑5.2 comes as a family of models.
 GPT‑5.2 Instant is optimized for speed – great for quick answers, drafting emails, translating text, or brainstorming ideas on the fly.
-GPT‑5.2 Thinking is tuned for heavy-duty tasks – complex problem solving, multi-step reasoning, long document analysis, and generating strategic insights24.
-In Microsoft 365 Copilot, you can pick which mode to use, or let Copilot’s Smart Mode route your request to the right variant automatically56.
+GPT‑5.2 Thinking is tuned for heavy-duty tasks – complex problem solving, multi-step reasoning, long document analysis, and generating strategic insights.
+In Microsoft 365 Copilot, you can pick which mode to use or let Copilot’s Smart Mode route your request to the right variant automatically.
 This means when you ask Copilot a simple question, you get an answer back almost instantly, and when you throw a hard, analytical task at it, it can dig deeper without timing out.

 • Significant Performance Boost: GPT‑5.2 isn’t just a minor tweak – it’s a leap forward on several fronts.
-OpenAI reports that the Thinking model now meets or exceeds expert-level performance on ~70% of complex knowledge tasks (as measured by the GDPval benchmark)1.
+OpenAI reports that the Thinking model now meets or exceeds expert-level performance on ~70% of complex knowledge tasks (as measured by the GDPval benchmark).
 In practical terms, Copilot can now draft reports, plans, or analyses that are on par with what a seasoned professional might produce, and do it in a fraction of the time.
-For example, in coding, GPT‑5.2 solved 55.6% of an advanced software engineering benchmark, improving over GPT‑5.0’s performance14 – meaning it’s far better at helping developers troubleshoot and write code.
-It also handles long inputs much better: the model can work with hundreds of thousands of tokens (imagine analyzing an entire book or a massive project archive in one go)16.
+For example, in coding, GPT‑5.2 solved 55.6% of an advanced software engineering benchmark, improving over GPT‑5.0’s performance – meaning it’s far better at helping developers troubleshoot and write code.
+It also handles long inputs much better: the model can work with hundreds of thousands of tokens (imagine analyzing an entire book or a massive project archive in one go).
 For users, this translates to more coherent responses even as your Chat thread or document gets long – less chance of Copilot losing the thread during a lengthy brainstorm or when summarizing a 200-page report.

-• Work IQ Integration for Context-Awareness: A standout feature of using GPT‑5.2 via Microsoft 365 Copilot is how it leverages Work IQ – Microsoft’s intelligent graph of your work data – to ground its responses in your business context21.
+• Work IQ Integration for Context-Awareness: A standout feature of using GPT‑5.2 via Microsoft 365 Copilot is how it leverages Work IQ – Microsoft’s intelligent graph of your work data – to ground its responses in your business context.
 Copilot could already pull information from your calendar, emails, Teams chats, and documents; now with GPT‑5.2’s improved reasoning, it can synthesize that data into more insightful outputs.
-Example: You can ask, “What are the top concerns Jane Doe raised in our last 3 project meetings, and how should I address them in the next one?” and Copilot, powered by GPT‑5.2, will connect the dots across meeting transcripts and emails to give you a concise game plan24.
+Example: You can ask, “What are the top concerns Jane Doe raised in our last 3 project meetings, and how should I address them in the next one?” and Copilot, powered by GPT‑5.2, will connect the dots across meeting transcripts and emails to give you a concise game plan.
 This kind of query goes beyond surface-level Q&A – it’s strategic consultation informed by your organization’s knowledge.

 • Improved Reliability and Safety: For enterprise users, it’s crucial that AI assists don’t go off the rails.
-GPT‑5.2 brings a 30% reduction in factual errors in its outputs compared to the previous model1.
-It’s noticeably better at handling sensitive or nuanced queries with appropriate care (OpenAI enhanced its responses around things like mental health prompts, for instance)1.
+GPT‑5.2 brings a 30% reduction in factual errors in its outputs compared to the previous model.
+It’s noticeably better at handling sensitive or nuanced queries with appropriate care (OpenAI enhanced its responses around things like mental health prompts, for instance).
 Microsoft’s integration also ensures that all this power comes wrapped in enterprise security, compliance, and privacy protections.
-Copilot with GPT‑5.2 honors the same data boundaries, identity permissions, and audit logging expected in Microsoft 36525.
+Copilot with GPT‑5.2 honors the same data boundaries, identity permissions, and audit logging expected in Microsoft 365.
 In short, your company’s data stays secure and governed, even as the AI gets more capable.

 Impact on Productivity for Business Users